An on-shell approach to neutrino oscillations: The PMNS matrix from the amplitude

-Comparing the terms in Eq.~\eqref{eq:3-point_noflavor} with the operators in Tab.~\ref{tab:UV_origin} it is possible to infer the correct $\Lambda$ dependence of the scale $M$.
-For the terms generated by $d=6$ operators we have $M = \Lambda^2/v$, while for the terms generated at $d=7$ we have $M = \Lambda^3/v^2$.
-Can this be done from a purely on-shell perspective?
-An apparent obstacle to this program is the fact that only the $\braket{\bm{13}} \sbraket{\bm{23}}$ structure can be directly UV completed into the $SU(2)_L \times U(1)_Y$ invariant 3-point amplitudes (we will write such amplitudes later on in Eq.~\eqref{eq:SM_amplitudes}).
+For Majorana neutrinos we have $\nu_R = \nu_L^c$ (we do not add any additional sterile neutrino to the physical spectrum, {\it i.e.} these states lie above the cutoff of the EFT), while for Dirac neutrinos this is an independent degree of freedom $\nu_R = N_R$.
+The table emphasises one of the crucial points raised in the Introduction: on-shell amplitudes automatically include structures that (i) appear at different order in an expansion over the cutoff scale and (ii) that traditionally belong to different EFTs: the SMEFT for the terms involving $L^c$ and the $\nu$SMEFT for the terms involving $N_R$~\footnote{Typically, in the $\nu$SMEFT the right handed neutrinos are supposed to be heavier than the left handed ones and are responsible for the generation of neutrino masses.
+Since we are considering Dirac neutrinos, we are implicitly assuming that the Majorana term for the $N_R$ fields is forbidden by some symmetry.}.
+Moreover, we observe from Tab.~\ref{tab:UV_origin} that the structures involving the right handed neutrino helicity are more suppressed for Majorana than for Dirac neutrinos when embedded in an EFT framework.
+Can the same conclusion be reached from a purely on-shell perspective?
+An apparent obstacle to this program is the fact that only the $\braket{\bm{13}} \sbraket{\bm{23}}$ structure can be directly UV completed into the $SU(2)_L \times U(1)_Y$ invariant 3-point amplitudes (see Eq.~\eqref{eq:SM_amplitudes}).
 According to Tab.~\ref{tab:UV_origin} all other terms should be generated by higher-point amplitudes.
 Two arguments can be used to perform the IR/UV matching between amplitudes involving a different number of particles.
 The first one was presented in Ref.~\cite{Durieux:2019eor}, and amounts to notice that, in the soft limit in which the Higgs boson momentum vanishes, amplitudes involving the Higgs boson are indistinguishable from amplitudes without the Higgs boson.
 To compensate for the dimension mismatch between higher and lower points amplitudes, a new mass scale must be introduced, analogous to the Higgs vev.
 A second argument has been presented in Ref.~\cite{Bachu:2019ehv} and amounts to impose correlations between coefficients to tame a possible growth with energy of the amplitude.
 In our case this procedure can be applied to the $\sbraket{\bm{13}} \braket{\bm{23}}$ structure.
-Focussing for simplicity on Dirac neutrinos, the procedure amounts to ``glue'' the 3-point amplitudes $\nu\bar{e}W^\pm$ and $h W^\pm W^0$ (where $W^0$ denotes the longitudinal component of the $W$ boson and $W^\pm$ the transverse ones) to obtain the 4-point amplitude $\nu \bar{e} W^0 H$.
-The last amplitude can be UV completed in $\nu \bar{e} H^\dag H$, which is $SU(2)_L \times U(1)_Y$ invariant and has a coefficient given at leading order by $1/\Lambda^2$.
+Focussing first on Dirac neutrinos, we need to ``glue'' the 3-point amplitudes $\nu\bar{e}W^\pm$ and $h W^\pm W^0$ (with $W^0$ the longitudinal component of the $W$ boson and $W^\pm$ the transverse ones) to obtain the 4-point amplitude $\nu \bar{e} W^0 H$.
+This amplitude can be UV completed in the $SU(2)_L \times U(1)_Y$ invariant amplitude $\nu \bar{e} H^\dag H$, whose coefficient is given at leading order by $1/\Lambda^2$.
 Demanding this 4-point amplitude not to grow with the energy requires $g_R \sim m_W^2/\Lambda^2$, apart from an $\mathcal{O}(1)$ coefficient.
-A similar reasoning applies to the Majorana case, in which however we need to construct the 5-point amplitude $L^c \bar{e} H^* H^* H^*$ to obtain an $SU(2)_L \times U(1)_Y$ object.
-There is in any case an obstruction to the application of the same procedure to the dipole amplitudes, since these are generated at loop level.
-Although interesting, this point lies outside the scope of this paper, and will be explored elsewhere.
+A similar reasoning applies to the Majorana case, in which however we need to construct the 5-point amplitude $L^c \bar{e} H^* H^\dag H$ to obtain an $SU(2)_L \times U(1)_Y$ invariant object.
+This generates a dependence $g_R \sim \Lambda^{-3}$.
+There is, nevertheless, an obstruction to applying the same procedure to the dipole amplitudes, since these are generated at loop level.
+Since this point lies somewhat outside the purpose of this paper, we defer it to future work.
+In what follows, we will never need the cutoff scaling of the terms in Eq.~\eqref{eq:3-point_noflavor}.